Powerball Winner Is A Millennial Who Quit His Job After Snatching $768 Million Prize

 The Milwaukee native added that he intends on using his newfound fortune to “help out the world.”
 He said that he felt quite “lucky” the day his fate eventually changed, which prompted him to buy $10 worth of tickets.
 Franco explained he left work at about 2 p.m. feeling unnaturally lucky, which led him and his girlfriend to buy 10 tickets each in an effort to improve their chances.

 He said he experienced such a weird sensation that he almost looked up at the camera and winked as he “really had that lucky feeling.”
-However, he didn’t give it much thought afterwards, and even went to work on the day of the March 27 draw without checking his ticket numbers to make sure they matched the prize’s.
+However, he didn’t give it much thought afterwards and even went to work on the day of the March 27 draw without checking his ticket numbers to make sure they matched the prize’s.

-“I went to work not knowing any better to check… I left work that day, I remember hearing that day, ‘Powerball winner Wisconsin,'” he said in the press conference, adding that he checked all of the tickets once he got home, and that none of his girlfriend’s stubs won her any cash.
+“I went to work not knowing any better to check… I left work that day, I remember hearing that day, ‘Powerball winner Wisconsin,'” he said in the press conference, adding that he checked all of the tickets once he got home and that none of his girlfriend’s stubs won her any cash.

 24-year-old Wisconsin man wins $768M Powerball jackpot https://t.co/syHcniT1Jf pic.twitter.com/UqEo4H7MhB